The Season: A Candid Look at Broadway: Reception

 The book received mixed reviews, The Chicago Tribune calling it "entertaining" and the Wall Street Journal "uneven".

 Walter Kerr, who was criticized and praised in The Season, called it "a good book; crabby, opinionated, honest in its jaundice, loving in its bitterness, well-researched, exasperated, swift and itchy".
 However, he later disagreed with Goldman's contention that all critics' darlings were women.

 Harold Clurman, who also featured in the book, said it performed "a hatchet job on Broadway... though I agree with a good number of Goldman's statements...
 I do not find this book, in any serious or truly helpful sense, illuminating."
 He also complained about Goldman's treatment of critics.

 Christopher Lehmann Haupt of the New York Times called the book a "loose-limbed, insidey, savvy, nuts and bolts report" but complained about Goldman's suggestions to improve theatre and his criticisms of critics.

-Clive Barnes, who was heavily criticsed in The Season, later said "I haven't read the book but I've been told that in some ways it's rather good but that the guy's a Philistine.
+Clive Barnes, who was heavily criticised in The Season, later said "I haven't read the book but I've been told that in some ways it's rather good but that the guy's a Philistine.
 He doesn't like Pinter and he doesn't like Hair.
 If he doesn't like Pinter, I guess I'd rather he not like me either."